 A.M.
 Richard, an art and design specialist, is a curator, art historian and advisor.
 She has lectured extensively on the topic of connoisseurship, collecting, conservation, provenance, emerging markets and the related subtleties of art and decorative arts appraising (American Association of Museums, The Metropolitan Museum of Art, F.I.T.
 SUNY, Pratt Institute, Pace University).
 Learn more...

-Read MoreProgram Director, MA in Fine and Decorative Art and Design
+Read MoreProgram Director, MA in Fine and Decorative Art and Design / Historic Art and Design

 Bernard Vere specializes in art from the late-nineteenth to mid-twentieth century.
 His work explores the connection between technological advances and the rise of the metropolis in modernist art, particularly in its implications for the individual subject.
 Learn more...

-MA in Fine and Decorative Art and Design students analyze a range of objects dating from the 17th century to the 21st century.
+MA in Historic Art and Design students analyze a range of objects dating from the 17th century to the 21st century.
 Students examine objects from a stylistic point of view, but not neglecting the wider historical, social, economic and cultural factors which have influenced the production of these artworks.
 The program aims to develop a critical understanding of the terms “fine art,” “decorative art,” and “design” and of the synergies and divergences between art objects across a range of media and periods.
 Students will spend much of the course looking at objects in a variety of settings, including online and in-person at museums, art fairs, auction houses, and collections.

 The Master’s degree is awarded for 30 taught credits across semesters one and two, as well as the completion of a 6-credit thesis or capstone project over the course of the third semester.

-SEPTEMBER 2023 ENTRY: September 2023 – December 2024
+SEPTEMBER 2024 ENTRY: September 2024 – December 2025

 Semester 1: 15 credits